 Naomi Hossain, who was matched to this accompaniment, has a long experience of living and working in Bangladesh and understood the context and complexities of SDC's work.
 She was hence able to slot into the study easily and efficiently.
 Her expertise was particularly useful in the 'conceptualisation' process where the team and partner's understanding of poverty was reviewed in depth and adjustments to the original design were made as a result.

 Naomi was also able to challenge the idea that large, quantitative research processes are always necessary.
 She demonstrated to SDC staff and partners how small, inclusive participatory methodologies can be just as, if not more, effective and useful.
 This encouraged and supported a shift in approaches that was valued by the SDC team and its partners.

-Looking to the future, Naomi felt that SDC's conceptualization of the different kinds of poverty and marginalization experienced by Bangladeshi people has the potential to be extended.
-She suggested that operationalizing the poverty focus for SDC and its partners could include learning workshops for new programmes and staff, possibly at the domain level.
-These could involve collaborative efforts to strengthen conceptualization and understanding of the issues of poverty and exclusion being addressed through SDC programming, and share good practice with respect to targeting, monitoring and measurement.
+Looking to the future, Naomi felt that SDC's conceptualisation of the different kinds of poverty and marginalisation experienced by Bangladeshi people has the potential to be extended.
+She suggested that operationalising the poverty focus for the SDC and its partners could include learning workshops for new programmes and staff, possibly at the domain level.
+These could involve collaborative efforts to strengthen conceptualisation and understanding of the issues of poverty and exclusion being addressed through SDC programming, and share good practice with respect to targeting, monitoring and measurement.

 here.
 If you are struggling with a concept, exploring new territory, or would simply like the presence of an expert to help you navigate a particular task, please get in touch with Stephanie Guha to discuss your needs: she will be pleased to talk to you and to match you up with someone to accompany you.